The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

 An unintended consequence of MKUltra was that the exotic drugs used, then barely known in America, leaked from the project into wider society.

-Most famously, author Ken Kesey, who participated in a CIA sponsored test of LSD in San Francisco, was so taken with the drug’s impact that he arranged to smuggle a supply of it from the project for personal use.
+Author Ken Kesey, writer of 'One Flew Over the Cuckoo's Nest', participated in a CIA sponsored test of LSD in San Francisco and was so taken with the drug’s impact that he arranged to smuggle a supply of it from the project for personal use.
 Other test subjects, who had enjoyed their psychedelic experiences, did the same.

 And so it went with MDMA.
 By 1970 it was in use recreationally in America; in that year it was mentioned in a police report from Chicago, confirming an underground MDMA lab had been discovered.